umbraco/UmbracoCMSDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ![Custom Dashboard Welcome Message](images/welcomemessage-v8.png)

 :::note
-If you don't see the brackets disappearing - you may need to recycle your app pool. ~~Try adding a space at the end of a line in your appsettings.json file and then reload.~~
+If you don't see the brackets disappearing - you may need to recycle your app pool.
 :::

 ## Adding a bit of style